ryankazokas/ryankazokas.github.io/_posts/2016-12-07-why-dependency-inversion.md

 {% endhighlight %}

+**Benefits:** Setters can be called at any time.
+This provides a flexible solution if you want to be able to change the implementation based on conditional statements.
+This is good for optional dependencies that may not need to be defined.

+**Disadvantages:** Since the setter can be called at anytime, it is harder to differentiate if the dependency was changed during the life-cycle of the object.

 ---

 **Constructor Injection**: The dependency is provided to the setter of the dependent implementation.

+{% highlight java %}

+public class Client{
+	private UserService userService;

+	//use the constructor when setting the dependency public Client(UserService userService) {
+		this.userService = userService;
+	}
+}

+public class Application{

+	public void main(String[] args){
+		Client client = new Client(new UserServiceImpl());

+	}
+}

+{% endhighlight %}

 **Benefits**: Since the dependency is set at the creation of the object, you only have to worry about defining it once, and it will not change.